gooddata/gooddata-ui-sdk/tools/catalog-export/README.md

 While the configuration allows to specify `username` this is optional and will be used only to open a browser window at location where you can obtain an API Token.

+## Workspace or project?

+The GoodData Cloud Native (tiger backend) uses the term 'workspace' to identify the entity which contains LDM and data and from which you can calculate analytics.

+On the other hand, the GoodData Platform (bear backend) historically uses the term 'project' to identify the same type of entity and started using the term 'workspace' recently.

+For this reason, the program supports both workspace-id and project-id command line arguments and workspaceId and projectId configuration parameters.
+These are essentially synonymous for now with the plan to remove the project-id argument and projectId configuration parameter in favor for the workspace variant.

+At the moment you can use either project-id or workspace-id and the end result will be the same.
+If you specify both of these parameters then the workspace-id has the priority.

+If you use the project-id when exporting catalog from tiger backend the program will warn you that you are using a deprecated option.

 ## Recommendations

 Working with the catalog-export and its outputs on daily basis, we found a few good practices that we suggest for